david-d25/grateki/README.md

 Because of potential OS command line length limits, Grateki writes filters to temporary files and passes them to Gradle through an environment variable that is read by an init script.

-Test results are captures by listening to Gradle Test Progress events.
+Test results are captured by listening to Gradle Test Progress events.